dzuluaga/kubernetes-multicontainer-nodejs-pod-gke-lab/README.md

 kubernetes-multicontainer-pod Node.js on GCP Kubernetes
 ===============================================================

 You can run these steps in Kubernetes GCP free-tier.
+However, I recommend running on n1-standard-1 machines.
+I noticeds some pods getting into errors because of the lack of hardware resources.

 [TODO Purpose]
 [TODO Image]